thechampusman/PrimeWinTools/README.md

 1. Go to the **System Cleaner** tab.
 2. Click "Clean" to remove unnecessary files from key system directories.
 3. Check the log history to track past cleanups.

+### Localhost Manager:
+1. Navigate to the **Localhost** tab.
+2. Click "Refresh" to scan for active localhost ports and services.
+3. View detailed information about each port including process name, PID, and service type.
+4. Use the action buttons to open services in browser or copy URLs to clipboard.
+5. Monitor development servers and identify what's running on each port.

 ---